 Not only does Andersen highlight how factory farming is decimating the planet’s natural resources, he describes why this crisis has been largely ignored by major environmental groups.
 Industry whistleblowers and watchdogs have even warned Andersen about risks to his freedom and his life if he continues with this damning investigation.

-What The Health explores why leading health organizations continue to promote meat and dairy, despite countless medical studies that show the detrimental impacts of these products on human health.
+What The Health explores why leading health organisations continue to promote meat and dairy, despite countless medical studies that show the detrimental impacts of these products on human health.

 Throughout the documentary, filmmakers Kip Andersen and Keegan Kuhn highlight the benefits of a plant-based diet for our bodies.